 ¼ teaspoon Paprika

 2 cups Half & Half

 This sausage gravy recipe is pretty easy to make and uses only a handful of ingredients.
-But, things move quickly and it a lot of stirring to make the gravy.
-It’s best to have everything ready to go before you start cooking.
+But, things do move quickly, and it takes a lot of stirring to make the gravy.
+It’s best to have the ingredients ready to go before you start cooking.

 Dice the onions, chop the sage and measure out the spices, flour, half and half and the chicken broth.
 I like to get everything ready using glass nesting bowls, they’re great for keeping my ingredients organized.

 - Heat a large, deep, non-stick skillet over medium heat.
 Add the sausage to the skillet and cook for 5 minutes.
 Stir the sausage frequently and break up any large pieces using a wooden spoon or spatula.

 - Next, add the onions to the skillet and cook for an additional 5 minutes, stirring occasionally.

 - Then add the sage, paprika, and cayenne pepper.
 Stir well to combine the ingredients.